danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## setup()
 Following Chapter 4 on Data Capture, we have already explored some of the processes of how a program captures input data, especially data that is connected to physical devices.
 This chapter is an expansion of data processing with data that is hosted on platforms and in sheer amount in terms of quantity, extending the focus from data 'capture' to data 'accessibility' questioning power relations on data ownership and transparency.

-In contemporary culture many user behavioral and user-generated content are algorithmically manifested as data streams or feeds for other people.
+In contemporary culture many user behavioral and user-generated content are algorithmically manifested as data streams or feeds.
 Beyond social media, search engine is an important application to aggregate content and algorithmically returns search results accordingly to keywords search.
 Infinite data are stored in databases undergo a never-ending update of records.
 Databases have a significant impact on computational culture and it is through the storage and analysis of massive amounts of captured data (so-called 'Big Data') in which profiling, targeted marketing, personalised recommendations and various sorts of predictions and e-commerce on platforms become accelerated and perpetuated.
 According to Chun, user habits formulate big data businesses, and she explains, 'Through habits users become their machines: they stream, update, capture, upload, share, grind, link, verify, map, save, trash and troll' [^chun].
 Browsing, searching, posting, for instance, become our habits and they are transformed from actions to data that is storable, tracable and analysable.
 But these databases do not only enable the storage of data but also the organisation of data and the retrieval of information over networked conditions.

 This chapter focuses on query data, in which some data can be acquired through the real-time query of an Application Programming Interface (API).
-Querying data, in the form a two-way communication process, is about data selection, extraction and presentation through "the logic of request and response" [^api] and in the format of structured data file like JSON as we have covered in the last chapter.
+Querying data, in the form a two-way communication process, is about information processing with the actions of data selection, extraction, transmission and presentation through "the logic of request and response" [^api] and in the format of structured data file like JSON as we have covered in the last chapter.
 There are many ways of doing it but we will, in this chapter, introduce the artwork NET ART GENERATOR that utilizes Google image search API to generate net art images, which will serve as an example to demonstrate the whole process of que(e)rying data, raising some critical questions particularly in regards to the parameters of openness and accessibility that structure knowledge sharing and production.

 ## start()
-net.art generator (nag)[^nag] is first conceptualized by artist Cornelia Sollfrank in 1997 and the latest version 5b is updated by Winnie Soon, which is an application runs on a web browser to create images.
-Back then, the initial idea was to make an intervention to the net art competition by *generating* more than 200 submission entres by international female artists.
-The program that generates such entries was called Female Extension, which took into the consideration of internet as material and object (that is not traditional art form turning into digital format) and made as an activist response to the art scenes and competitions in which women are always underrepresented.
-Female Extension was later developed into nag as a web application and a functional tool for generating images on the fly that are based on data that are readily available, questioning notions of authorship, copyright and power structures by means of automated machine generation.
-The latest version of nag generates images by combining the data that is sent from Google via the web search API.
-Howver, this is a project made with 100 free limits of API requests and that means users will experience a customized error page and images cannot be retrieved when the program exceeds the image request limit.
-Although the project shifts the narrative from politics of identity to politics of technology, it still continouously questioning who gets visible in, and how to get access to, the system.
+*net.art generator* (nag)[^nag] is first conceptualized by artist Cornelia Sollfrank in 1997 and the latest version 5b is updated by Winnie Soon, which is an application runs on a web browser to create images.
+Back then, the initial idea was to make an intervention to the net art competition called EXTENSION by *generating* more than 200 submission entres by international female artists.
+The program that generates such entries was called *Female Extension*, which took into the consideration of internet as material and object (that is not traditional art form porting into any digital format) and made as an activist response to the art scenes and competitions in which women are always underrepresented. *Female Extension* was later developed into *nag* as a web application and a functional tool for generating images on the fly that are based on data that are readily available from web platforms, questioning notions of authorship, copyright and power structures by means of automated machine generation.
+The latest version of *nag* generates images by combining the data that is sent from Google via the web search API.
+However, this is a project made with 100 free limits of API requests and that means users will experience a customized error page and images cannot be retrieved when the program exceeds the image request daily limit.
+Although the project shifts the narrative from the politics of identity to the politics of technology, it still continouously questions who gets visible in, and how to get access to, the system.

 ![nag1](ch8_1.png)
 *Figure 8.1: The web interface of net.art generator with the title 'queeries'*

 ## Exercise in class
 Go to net.art generator (https://nag.iap.de/) and explore the creation of generative images and the previously generated images.
-Try to base on the interface and map out the relationship between user input (e.g title) and the corresonding generated output, what are the processes in between the input and output?
+Try to base on the interface and map out the relationship between user input (e.g title) and the corresonding generated output (i.e images).
+What are the processes in between the input and output?
 How images are being composited and generated?

 ## Image processing: Fetching, Loading and Display

-In the following sample code which is a snippet of nag on the logic of request and response.
-Requested data will pass via a Web API data and then Google will return the corresponding data.
-As this sample code is focused on image, we will also demonstrate how to process and display image and pixel data on a screen in a similar way when compare with nag.
-This is just the first step to get on with the que(e)y data and the possibiliy of using the data is unlimited.
+In the following sample code which is a snippet of *nag* with the web API's logic of request and response.
+Requested data will pass via a Web API and then Google will return the corresponding data.
+As this sample code is focused on image, we will also demonstrate how to process and display image and pixel data on a screen in a much simplier way than *nag*.
+This is just the first step to get on with the que(e)y data yet the possibiliy of using the data is unlimited.
 Here are the key syntaxes:

-* `loadJSON()`: use the GOOGLE API to fetch search images with a specific keyword.
-This is a call back function as it takes time to fetch the file and need to further process after receive the response from Google.
+* `loadJSON()`[^json]: This is a function to load a JSON file from a file or a URL.
+In this specific sample code, this is used to send the web API (in the form of a URL) request and receive the response in the format of JSON.
+The callback function is to turn the returned data into an object.
-* `loadImage()` and `image()` are used to display images.
+* `loadImage()`[^img1] and `image()`[^img2]: They both are used to load and display images.
+Data such as sound, files, images, videos are objects that need to be loaded before you can process them.
-* `loadPixels()`: If you want to manipulate or analyze the data within an image, this is the function that can extract and manipulate information of each image pixel, loading the pixel data into the pixels[] array[^pixel].
+* `loadPixels()`[^pixel]: If you want to manipulate or analyze the data from an image, this is the function that can extract and manipulate information of each image pixel, loading the pixel data into the pixels[] array.
-* `line()` is used in the sample code to visualize the particular color that is extracted from the image's pixel.
+* `line()`: This is used in the sample code to just visualize the particular color that is extracted from the image's pixel.

 ## Source Code